danialdunson/Microcontrollers/README.md

 # Microcontrollers
 This repository contains independent projects and curated assignments that showcase Danial’s implementation of various peripherals and communication protocols.
 Languages: C, AVR ASM.
-All references to the course have been removed to protect the academic integrity of the future classes.
+All references to the course have been removed to protect the academic integrity of future classes.